-There are many ways to power your FPV Goggles for longer battery life.
-In this article I will show you a few popular methods and explain the pro’s and con’s.
+There are many ways to power FPV Goggles for longer battery life.
+In this article I will show you the different ways and batteries and explain the pro’s and con’s.

 Battery life can be estimated by dividing the capacity by the current draw of your FPV Goggles.
 For example, the Fatshark Dominator V2 using True-D diversity module consumes around 0.5A, an 2S 1000mAh battery will roughly last 2 hours.